N-Gram-dev/GramGuard/README.md

 pip install -r requirements.txt
 ```

+Make sure you have Python 3.x installed (Python 3.8 or higher is recommended).
+The required Python packages are listed below.
 If you don’t have the `requirements.txt` yet, create one with the content below 👇

 ---